 Market Cap to GDP is a long-term valuation indicator for stocks.
 It has become popular in recent years, thanks to Warren Buffett.
 Back in 2001 he remarked in a Fortune Magazine interview that "it is probably the best single measure of where valuations stand at any given moment."

 The chart in the ratio above divides the Wilshire 5000 index by the US GDP.
 The Wilshire 5000 Index is widely accepted as the definitive benchmark for the U.S. equity market and is intended to measure the total market capitalization of most publicly traded companies headquartered in the United States.

-The original measure for 'market cap' is 'Market Value of Equities Outstanding'.
-It has the disadvantage of merely being published quarterly.
-Therefore, it is always lagging a bit behind.
-On the upside, it has data going back to the 1940s, thereby providing more historical perspective.
+The original measure for 'market cap' is 'Market Value of Equities Outstanding', which gets published quarterly by the Federal Reserve.
+Therefore, it is always lagging a bit behind the Wilshire 5000.
+On the upside, it has data going back to the 1940s, thereby providing a more historical perspective.
 Including this data leads to a lower mean average.

 As mentioned above, the S&P 500 captures approximately 80% of available market capitalization.
 Therefore it is quite representative of the entire stock market.
-Intuitively, the stock market and the GDP should grow with a similar pace.
-However, this version of the S&P 500 is a price index in contrast to a total return index.
-Therefore, it does not include dividends, which might explain why since 1871 it has underperformed the overal economy.
+Intuitively, the stock market and the overall economy should grow with a similar pace.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.